Learn powerful up-to-date methods from the experts that will stop fruit flies in their tracks and get rid of them for good.

 Use a drain brush to scrub out the pipes.
 This is the surest way of getting rid of fruit flies in a drain.
 Special brushes can be purchased at most home supply stores that are designed to snake through drains and scrub them clean.
 Using them may require that the drain cover be removed or a pipe loosened.
 It depends on the particular drain you are working on.
 It is best to flush the pipes after they have been scrubbed to prevent the loosened gunk from resettling and causing a blockage.

 Use commercial drain cleaners.
 This should be done with caution as some consumer and commercial drain cleaning chemicals can cause severe burns and/or give off toxic fumes.
 Read all labeling carefully and use recommended best practices and personal protection equipment.

 Getting Rid of Fruit Flies in a Garbage Disposal

 If your garbage disposal is attracting fruit flies then there is decaying food trapped in it.
-Luckily, a garbage disposal is one of the easier locations to eliminate fruit flies from.
+Luckily, the garbage disposal is one of the easier locations to eliminate fruit flies from.
 All that is needed is to get it clean and then keep it that way.
-Grab a couple of hand’s full of ice cubes and throw them in the disposal.
+Grab a hand full of ice cubes and throw them inside the disposal.
 Add about 2 tablespoons of salt and a cup of white vinegar.
 Turn on the water and run your garbage disposal as you normally would until all the ice is chewed up and washed away.
 Every garbage disposal is slightly different so there can’t be any guarantees.
-For the majority of designs on the market though, this procedure will leave them clean fresh and complexly free of fruit flies.
-For best results repeat at least once a week and you shouldn’t any more problems.
-If it doesn’t work then there is a deeper problem and it is time for you to call in a pest control professional
+For the majority of designs on the market though, this procedure will leave them clean fresh, and completely free of fruit flies.
+For the best results repeat at least once a week and you shouldn’t have any more problems.
+If it doesn’t work then there is a deeper problem and it is time for you to call in a pest control professional.

 Getting Rid of Fruit Flies in the Bathroom